CheckPointSW/sddc/README.md

 ## GCP service account IAM settings

 If a service account credentials are used, then the service account should have at least Compute Engine Read Only scope (compute.readonly).

-## Running:

-    ./monitor.py --port 80 conf.json

-The script will start a web server on port 80 where a simple status page can be viewed with a web browser.